heliorrfreitas/guess-the-number/README.md

 This game is based on the game guess-my-number from the book Land of Lisp.
 The main idea comes from this game anyway, but it was changed to fit the things I wanted to try in this program.

+## Update

+I added a custom REPL.
+I learned it from another game from the same book.
+I saw that it would be a good fit for this game, and implemented it in here.

+to play using the REPL, which is more user friendly, go to the Lisp REPL and use the command:

+`(game-repl)`

+Inside the custom REPL, you can use several commands like:

+`play` -> to start the game.

+`guess any-int-number` -> to make a guess.

+`tips on` -> to get a feedback on the guesses.

+`tips off` -> to play in a way harder level.

+`help` -> it pretty much displays this short descriptions for each command.

+`quit` -> to get out of the REPL.